nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![suggestion_step1](images/suggestion/suggestion_step1.png)

-**Step 2.** Suppose now we want to add a new stock with the following description:
+**Step 2.** Suppose now you want to add a new stock with the following description:
 * name: eggplant
 * source: fairprice
 * quantity: 500